The WebSocket-Over-HTTP protocol is a simple, text-based protocol for gatewaying between a WebSocket client and a conventional HTTP server.

 OPEN\r\n

-Now, any further requests from the gateway will include a Meta-User header:
+Now, any further requests from the gateway will include a Meta-User header, which the server can check instead of the cookie:

 POST /target HTTP/1.1